top of page

 Emergency Shelter

 CADA provides emergency safety shelter to female-identifying survivors and their children who are experiencing domestic violence, sexual violence, or sex trafficking.
 Our shelter is a diverse environment; we welcome women and children seeking shelter regardless of ethnicity, sexual orientation, religion, or English proficiency.
-Staying in shelter is free and CADA provides home-cooked meals, hygiene items, and other basic necessities.
+Staying in shelter is free and CADA provides access to food, hygiene items, and other basic necessities.

 community-advocacy.jpg